Either a good step-up transformer or a really good active gain stage.

 The pros:

-- Lowest noise when partnered with low-noise MM phono preamp
+- Simple, clean, quiet, lowest noise when partnered with a low-noise MM phono preamp

 - Exceptional resolution, micro-dynamic detail retrieval and relaxed presentation